PrefectHQ/prefect/docs/guides/settings.md

 By modifying the default settings, you can customize various aspects of the system.
 You can override a setting with an environment variable or by updating the setting in a Prefect [profile](#configuration-profiles).

-Prefect profiles are persited groups of settings on your local machine.
+Prefect profiles are persisted groups of settings on your local machine.
 A single profile is always active.

 Initially, a default profile named `default` is active and contains no settings overrides.